rawmind0/service-catalog/templates/artifactory/0/README.md

  Click deploy.

+Notes:
-Note: To use the PRO version, you need to get a free trial.
+- To use the PRO version, you need to get a free trial.
-Note: You need a certificate imported in rancher enviroment to launch the package.
+- You need a certificate imported in rancher enviroment to launch the package.

 ### More info: